18F/unit-testing-node/_pages/components/slack-client.md

 file.

-If you don't have experience writing HTTP calls and launching test servers, testing the `SlackClient` class is a great way to gain some experience.
+If you don't have experience writing HTTP calls and launching test servers, testing the `SlackClient` class is a great way to get acquainted.
+You should be familiar with the [HTTP `GET` method](http://www.w3schools.com/tags/ref_httpmethods.asp) and the concept of [Web Application Programming Interfaces (APIs)](http://readwrite.com/2013/09/19/api-defined/).
 If you're looking for more of a challenge, then move on to the next chapter.

-If you've skipped to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:
+And if you've skipped ahead to this chapter, you can establish the starting state of the `exercise/` files for this chapter by running:

 ```sh